How to Access Your Inner Guide for Better Decisions and Genuine Direction

 The term “γνῶθι σεαυτόν” was inscribed in the front courtyard at Delphi.

-By looking inward and listening, we can begin actualizing this aphorism and locating the oracle within.
+By looking inward and listening, we can begin to actualize this aphorism and locate the oracle within.

 Read Next